Buzzard lope

+The Buzzard Lope is a traditional Southern States dance.
+It was first noted in Georgia in the 1880s, and became widely popular in Minstrel Show repertoire, alongside the cakewalk and juba dance.

+It seems to have originated in African American slave communities, possibly as an adaptation of a similar West African dance.
+Dancers stretch out their arms like birds of prey and do a shuffle step and a little hop around a piece of cloth on the ground, which represents the carrion.
+People on the sidelines clap and pat their thighs.

-The Buzzard Lope is a popular southern States dance dating from the 1890s, included in Minstrel Show repertoire, alongside the cakewalk and juba dance.
-Ostensibly, it is a representation of "a turkey buzzard getting ready to eat a dead Mule (some report a Cow)", performed with a comic sensibility known as hokum.
+It has also been said to be a representation of "a turkey buzzard getting ready to eat a dead Mule (some report a Cow)", performed with a comic sensibility known as hokum.

 Reference is made to the dance in the penultimate line of the American blues/folk song "Johnny Brown":